About

 Lifting Hearts with the Arts is partnering with seniors at care facilities as well as a research advisory board consisting of experts in the field of aging and intergenerational work to co-create online training modules.
 Topics include general volunteer training, ageism awareness, memory care community training and more.
 Modules consist of slides, digitally animated videos and videos from experts and seniors, and are followed by a short quiz that if passed, provides the user with a certificate of completion.
 After prospective volunteers complete and pass the module, they will receive a certificate and written summary of the module content that they can refer back to for additional information.

-This program is in it's pilot year (23-24) and is currently sponsored by Innovation80.
+This program is currently sponsored by Innovation80.
 We are in the process of looking for more funding to maximize the research, impact and spread of the program.
 Our goal is to expand these modules to youth, care facilities for training and others, across the country, free of charge.

 Research Advisory board